-I don’t know what it is, but there’s something about getting whisked away into a craft project.
+I don’t know what it is, but there’s something about getting whisked away in a craft project.

 There’s something about taking messy things and haphazardly turning them into something beautiful.

 Those carefree days of childhood seem a little bit closer when I’m wrapped up in a project.
 Those days were marked by creativity — whether we were running mud bakeries in the backyard, planning out doll house floor plans, or rehearsing for magic trick shows.

 The ability to be creative is one of the ways in which we are made in the image of our Creator.
 Being creative is one of those small things that makes me feel alive inside, whether it be painting or taking pictures or arranging flowers around an embroidery hoop.